cysouw/graphicalgrammar/text/german.md

 An example of such a *Zergliederung* from Becker [-@becker1833a: 43] is presented in [@fig:becker1833_43] for the sentence in [@next].
 This example is interesting because it contains various subordinated clauses.
 Becker's method is easily extended to deal with such complex sentences.
 I leave it as an exercise for the reader to turn this table into the CoNLL-U format and generate a dependency tree.

 In summary, the grammatical writings of Becker have had a lot of influence in the 19th Century, but his very practical idea of a numbered tabular analysis has unfortunately not been widely acknowledged.
 Diesterweg used it, but his proposals also did not have a large impact (see [@sec:diesterweg1830]).
 Likewise Fürg adopted it (see [@sec:fürg1847]), but that was the last time this method seem to have appeared in the literature.
-Still, Becker did have an influence on the graphical grammatical practice in Great Brittain, but in a slightly different way (see [@sec:becker1830]).
+Still, Becker did have an influence on the graphical grammatical practice in Great Brittain, but in a slightly different way.

 ::: ex
 Jakob schickte seinen jüngsten Sohn nicht mit den übrigen nach Aegypten, weil schon einmal ein Sohn, den er ausgesandt hatte, nicht zurückgekehrt war, und weil er fürchtete, daß auch diesem ein Unfall begegnen möchte.